-If you are not happy with the response then you can appeal and it will then be investigated by a senior manager from another department who will send you their findings within 15 working days.
-In some cases investigations can take longer but you will be informed if that is the case.
+If you are not happy with the response you can ask for it to be investigated by a senior manager from another department who will send you their findings within 15 working days.
+In some cases investigations can take longer, but you will be informed if that is the case.

 What if I’m still not satisfied?

 If you are still not happy you have the right to take your complaint to the Local Government and Social Care Ombudsman to investigate.
 However, please note the Ombudsmen is unlikely to consider your complaint unless you have given us a chance to fully investigate it first.

 You can complaint to the Local Government and Social Care Ombudsmen in writing at: